Reduced-Dose Intensity-Modulated Radiation Therapy With or Without Cisplatin in Treating Patients With Advanced Oropharyngeal Cancer

 A Randomized Phase II Trial for Patients With p16 Positive, Non-Smoking Associated, Locoregionally Advanced Oropharyngeal Cancer

-- To select the arm(s) achieving a 2-year progression-free survival rate of >= 85% without unacceptable swallowing toxicity at 1 year.
+-To select the arm(s) achieving a 2-year progression-free survival rate of >= 85% without unacceptable swallowing toxicity at 1 year.

-- To determine patterns of failure (locoregional relapse versus distant) and survival (overall and progression-free) at 6 months and 2 years.
+- To determine patterns of failure (locoregional relapse versus distant) and survival -(overall and progression-free) at 6 months and 2 years.

-II.
-To determine acute toxicity profiles at the end of radiation therapy and at 1 and 6 months.
+- To determine acute toxicity profiles at the end of radiation therapy and at 1 and 6 months.

-III.
-To determine late toxicity profiles at 1 and 2 years.
-IV.
-To determine patient-reported swallowing outcomes at 6 months and 1 and 2 years.
+- To determine patient-reported swallowing outcomes at 6 months and 1 and 2 years.

 - To determine the predictive value of 12-14 week, post-treatment fludeoxyglucose F 18 (FDG)-positron emission tomography (PET)/computed tomography (CT) for locoregional control and progression free survival (PFS) at 2 years.

-VI.
-To determine the predictive value of blood and tissue biomarkers for disease outcomes at 2 years.
+- To determine the predictive value of blood and tissue biomarkers for disease outcomes at 2 years.

-VII.
-To determine swallowing recovery per videofluoroscopy imaging at 2 years.
+- To determine swallowing recovery per videofluoroscopy imaging at 2 years.

 You can join if…